 |Gold Standard Cert||Most Popular Cert||Best Study Materials

 |A Good Option||A Good Option||Best CPT for you?

 To do that, you need to set aside 30 minutes and answer a few questions, which you will find in the resources for this course, in the form of an assignment handout called Assignment: Training Self Reflection.

 Don’t just gloss over this.

 Self-assessment is the perfect way to reflect on things.

-You will know where things went well and where you can improve, so by doing this assignment, you can identify those areas that you need to work on to become a better personal trainer.
+You will know where things went well and where you can improve, so by doing this assignment, you can identify the areas you need to work on to become a better personal trainer.

-And the best thing is it’s not something you are identifying in a working situation in real life.
+And the best thing is it’s not something you identify in a working situation in real life.

 In fact, you are bettering yourself even before you land your first job.
 Now that’s forward-thinking.

 So after practicing your new-found skills with friends and family members, what other ways can you learn the ropes and get some much-needed experience?
 Here are a few ideas for you.